Efficient Kirszbraun Extension with Applications to Regression: Introduction.

+We formulate the regression problem in two stages: {\em smoothing} and {\em extension}, which are formally described in Section~\ref{sec:alg}.
+Roughly speaking, on a dataset of size $n$ with $a$ input and $b$ output dimensions, we formulate the smoothing problem as a Quadratically Constrained Quadratic Program (QCQP) problem with $bn$ variables and $O(n^2)$ constraints.
+The extension problem is also formulated as a QCQP with $O(n)$ variables and $O((a+b)n)$ constraints.

+Although general QCQP problems are not convex, our special instance is, and as such is, in principle, amenable to the standard convex optimization framework, such as interior point methods.
+When solving large-scale problems, even a modest improvement in the exponent yields dramatic runtime savings.
+We propose a Multiplicative Weight Update (MWU) scheme to solve the smoothing problem, to a constant precision, in runtime $O(ma + {m^{3/2} (\log m)^2 b })$ and the extension problem in runtime $O(na + nb \log n)$.

-\paragraph{Related work.} Previous approaches to vector-valued regression included $\epsilon$-insensitive SVM with $p$-norm regularization \citep{brudnak2006vector}, least-squares and MLE-based methods \citep{jain2015alternating}, and (for linear models) the Danzig selector \citep{chen2018improved}.
-According to a recent survey \citep{borchani2015survey}, existing methods essentially ``transform the multi-output problem into independent single-output problems'' ,i.e., solves multiple tasks at the same time.
-Approaches to multitask learning problems \citep{caruana1997multitask} exploits relations between different tasks.
+\paragraph{Related work.} Previous approaches to vector-valued regression include $\epsilon$-insensitive SVM with $p$-norm regularization \citep{brudnak2006vector}, least-squares and MLE-based methods \citep{jain2015alternating}, and (for linear models) the Danzig selector \citep{chen2018improved}.
+According to a recent survey \citep{borchani2015survey}, existing methods essentially ``transform the multi-output problem into independent single-output problems.''
+Some approaches to multitask learning problems \citep{caruana1997multitask} exploit relations between the different tasks.
 In econometrics, this decoupling of the outputs is made explicit in the Seemingly Unrelated Regressions (SUR) model \citep{davidson1993estimation,greene2003econometric,greene2012econometric}.
-These approaches however, do not seem to encapsulate the need of a single vector output with possibly strong relations between its dimensions (or coordinates).
+These approaches however, do not seem to encapsulate the need of a single vector output with possibly strong relations between its coordinates.
 In our approach, we devise a principled approach for leveraging the dependencies via Kirszbraun extension.
-The latter has previously been applied by \citet{mahabadi2018nonlinear} to dimensionality reduction (unsupervised learning), but to our knowledge has not been used in the supervised learning setting.
-Recent works \citep{steinke2009non, rudi2018manifold} has focused on regression between Riemannian manifolds, by generalizing known machine learning approaches using the geodesic metric.
-This approach can be seen as a generalization of multi-output regression, as every Euclidean space is a manifold.
-Two distinctions could be made.
-First, a manifold value output usually imposes a the regression with some structure \citep{hein2009robust}.
-Second, properties valid in a Hilbert space, as the Kirszbraun theorem, do not hold in manifolds A more detailed comparison of regression in Hilbert spaces and Riemannian manifolds is an interesting research topic, which we defer to future work.
+The latter has previously been applied by \citet{mahabadi2018nonlinear} to dimensionality reduction (unsupervised learning), but to the best of our knowledge has not been used in the supervised learning setting.